NEWTON V. CITY OF NEW YORK

 Alan Newton was released from prison on July 6, 2006, after more than twenty-two years of incarceration for a rape and assault that DNA testing proved he did not commit.

 For twelve of those years, Newton repeatedly requested access to a rape kit that contained the ultimately exonerating DNA to no avail - not because Newton was not entitled to the rape kit, but because the New York City Police Department could not find it.
-The jury, after a 3 and ½ week trial, awarded Mr. Newton a total of $18 million in damages against the City of New York for 12 years of wrongful incarceration; the jury also awarded Mr. Newton $500,000 and $92,000 against two senior police officers for separately “intentionally inflicting emotional distress” upon Mr. Newton.
+The jury, after a 3 and ½ week trial, awarded Mr. Newton a total of $18 million in damages against the City of New York for 12 years of wrongful incarceration.
+The United States Court of Appeals for the Second Circuit affirmed and reinstated the $18 million jury verdict in February 2015.